 If you’re looking for lunch ideas, Derwent Estate’s ‘The Shed’ restaurant has stunning river views.
 You can’t go past a meal here paired with their award-winning cool-climate wines.

 If you plan well ahead you could even book lunch at the Gourmet Traveller’s Restaurant of the Year, The Agrarian Kitchen Eatery.
 These guys have perfected paddock-to-plate, with seasonal, locally sourced produce, from fresh veggies to hand-made cheeses.
+The food and experience is world class, so you’ll pay world class prices.

 A wildlife lover’s day trip from Hobart